django/django/README.rst

 ======
-Django
+Thibaud
 ======

-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Thibaud is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
 Thanks for checking it out.

-All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
+All documentation is in the "``docs``" directory and online at https://docs.thibaudproject.com/en/stable/.
 If you're just getting started, here's how we recommend you read the docs:

-* First, read ``docs/intro/install.txt`` for instructions on installing Django.
+* First, read ``docs/intro/install.txt`` for instructions on installing Thibaud.

 * Next, work through the tutorials in order (``docs/intro/tutorial01.txt``, ``docs/intro/tutorial02.txt``, etc.).